pinkmoon25/Resume-builder/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Resume Ready

-A web app to create a well formatted resume in minutes. you can also download your resume in pdf format or print it.
+A user-friendly resume builder application developed using React and Chakra UI.
+Create a professional resume in three easy steps.
+Customize, print, and download your resume at any time with ease.

 ## Built With